emily343/RateMyTrip/docs/technical-docs/architecture.md

 **Authentication and User Sessions:**

-- We use [Flask-Login](../design-decisions.md#05-using-flask-login-for-user-authentication)) to manage user-sessions and protect the routes that user can only access if they are logged in
+- We use Flask-Login to manage user-sessions and protect the routes that user can only access if they are logged in
 - Manage sessions across the entire app (e.g. by restricting access to certain routes, such as access profile and write reviews)
 - Define User class that inherits from UserMixin to work with Flask-Login
 - Current user can be accesssed through 'current_user'
 - Routes that need authentication use '@login_required' decorator

+more about the Design Decision [here](../design-decisions.md#05-using-flask-login-for-user-authentication)

 **Form Handling:**

-- We implemented forms that require user-input using [Flask-WTF und WTForms](../design-decisions.md#04-using-flask-wtf-for-form-handling)
+- We implemented forms that require user-input using Flask-WTF und WTForms
 - Built-in validation and CSRF protection
 - Form fields and validation are defined in forms.py
 - Routes in app.py processes form input by handling the logic and validation results
 - Templates (e.g. review.html or bulletin.html) display form

+more about the Design Decision [here](../design-decisions.md#04-using-flask-wtf-for-form-handling)

 **Styling with Bootstrap and CSS:**